joannakl/cs102/projects/project2.markdown

 `package project2;`

-Your should submit all your source code files (the ones with `.java` extensions only) in a single __zip__ file to Gradescope. __DO NOT__ submit `.class` files or any project files that your IDE might produce.
-You can see all the files on Gradescope.
+Your should submit all your source code files (the ones with `.java` extensions only) to Gradescope.
+ __DO NOT__ submit `.class` files
+or any project files that your IDE or operating system might produce. __You can see all the files on Gradescope.__
-Verify that there is nothing there that you did not intend to put it.
+Verify that there is nothing there that you did not intend to put it. __DO NOT submit the data file.__

+Gradescope accepts individual files and zip files.
 You can produce a zip file directly from Eclipse (if this is what you are using):
  -  right click on the name of the package (inside the `src` folder) and select Export...
  -  under General pick Archive File and click Next